Insulin syringe with peptide dosing measurement markings — mcg to unit conversion guide — Apex Laboratory

 Frequently Asked Questions

-What does “mcg” stand for and how does it relate to mg?
+What does mcg stand for and how does it relate to mg?

 mcg stands for micrograms.
 One microgram is one-millionth of a gram, or one-thousandth of a milligram.
 The conversion is: 1 mg = 1,000 mcg.
-In peptide research, doses are almost always specified in micrograms because the effective research quantities are typically in the tens to hundreds of micrograms range.
+In peptide research, target amounts are almost always specified in micrograms because the effective research quantities are typically in the tens to hundreds of micrograms range.
 Some sources use the abbreviation “µg” instead of “mcg” — they mean the same thing.

-Divide the total peptide in the vial by your per-dose amount.
-For example, a 5 mg (5,000 mcg) vial of BPC-157 at a research dose of 250 mcg per administration yields 5,000 ÷ 250 = 20 doses.
-A 10 mg vial of Melanotan II at 500 mcg per dose yields 10,000 ÷ 500 = 20 doses.
+Divide the total peptide in the vial by your per-measurement amount.
+For example, a 5 mg (5,000 mcg) vial of BPC-157 at a target of 250 mcg per measurement yields 5,000 ÷ 250 = 20 measurements.
+A 10 mg vial of Melanotan II at 500 mcg per measurement yields 10,000 ÷ 500 = 20 measurements.
 The calculator can help you plan this.

 On a 1 mL (100 unit) syringe with 2-unit graduations, you cannot precisely measure odd-numbered units like 7 or 13.
-You have three options: round to the nearest even number (introducing small, usually acceptable imprecision); switch to a 0.3 mL or 0.5 mL syringe that has 1-unit graduations for finer measurement; or adjust your reconstitution volume so that your target dose corresponds to an even syringe unit number.
+You have three options: round to the nearest even number (introducing small, usually acceptable imprecision); switch to a 0.3 mL or 0.5 mL syringe that has 1-unit graduations for finer measurement; or adjust your reconstitution volume so that your target amount corresponds to an even syringe unit number.

 Is there a difference between IU (International Units) and syringe units?

 In the context of insulin syringes and peptide research, “units” on the syringe refer to volumetric graduations (100 units = 1 mL).
 International Units (IU) are a pharmacological measurement based on biological activity and are used for specific compounds like HCG and HMG.
-For most research peptides (BPC-157, Semaglutide, Ipamorelin, etc.), doses are measured in mass units (mcg or mg), not International Units.
+For most research peptides (BPC-157, Semaglutide, Ipamorelin, etc.), amounts are measured in mass units (mcg or mg), not International Units.
 Do not confuse syringe unit marks with IU pharmacological units — they measure different things.

 Why do different online sources show different reconstitution volumes for the same peptide?

 Because there is no single “correct” volume — the choice depends on the researcher’s desired working concentration and experimental protocol.
 A 5 mg BPC-157 vial reconstituted with 1 mL, 2 mL, or 3 mL is equally valid — each simply produces a different concentration.
-The key is to choose a volume that makes your specific target dose easy to measure on a syringe, then calculate and record the resulting concentration accurately.
+The key is to choose a volume that makes your specific target amount easy to measure on a syringe, then calculate and record the resulting concentration accurately.

 Continue Your Research